-Although the Planning Division will develop Wireless Communication Facility Ordinances for both the Non-Coastal and Coastal Zoning Ordinances, regulations are only being developed for the Non-Coastal Zoning Ordinance at this time.
-Planning Division staff will inform the public when work begins on proposed regulations for the Coastal Zoning Ordinance.
+Next Step: The Planning Division has begun to develop a Wireless Communication Facilities Ordinance for the Coastal Zone.
+Planning Division staff will periodically update this webpage to notify the public of any events and draft documents available for review.
 Click here to see a map of the non-coastal and coastal unincorporated areas of Ventura County.

 If you have any comments or questions regarding the process, or would like to add your name to our email list to receive periodic updates and schedules of upcoming hearings, please contact Aaron Engstrom at (805) 654-2936 or Aaron.Engstrom@ventura.org.

 - Documents used for Board of Supervisors Hearing (See exhibit 19 for complete list of amendments)

 - Wireless Communication Facilities Permitting Page

 - Non-Coastal Zoning Ordinance